iam-new/alx-airbnb-project-documentation/user-stories/user-stories.md

-# User Stories - Property Booking System
+# User Stories - AirBnB Clone System Design

 ## Overview
 This document contains user stories derived from the use case diagram for the Property Booking System.
 Each story follows the standard format: "As a [user type], I want to [functionality] so that [benefit/goal]."